Yahgan language: Adverbs

-Adverbs are the one-word class that appears to allow for productive reduplication, for instance chilla 'again', chilla chilla 'again and again'.
+Adverbs are the one-word class that appears to allow for productive reduplication.

 Nouns

 The physical environment in which the Yahgan people lived was relatively poor in land resources, and historically they spent little time in the interior.
 It is understandable, then, that the vocabulary reflects this.
 There are many fewer names for land animals and plants than one might expect based on what is found in other languages from other, richer natural environments.
 The sea coast was a different matter, and the language had many terms for sea birds and ocean life.

 Yahgan emphasized interconnected parts over unanalyzed wholes (also reflected in their verb serialization).
 Body parts are finely differentiated, as are social relationships.
 The vocabulary contained a vast number of deverbalized nouns.